Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Methods

 \textbf{Code availability} The code used in this study is available here~\cite{Stricker2022b}.
 The implementation of the experimental dummy device is available here~\cite{Stricker2022c}.
+Pyiron workflows for the DFT studies are available here~\cite{Janssen2024}.
+The word embedding model used here can be found on~\cite{Zhang2024b}.

 \textbf{Author contributions} MS, LB, and AL designed the study.
-NS carried out the measurements and developed a first prototype of the Gaussian Process Regression.
+NSa carried out the measurements and developed a first prototype of the Gaussian process regression.
 MS formalized the prototype and developed the utility library.
-MS, JN, LB, and NS implemented the custom pyiron job.
+MS, JN, LB, and NSi implemented the custom pyiron job.
+LZ and MS developed the word embedding model and predicted the similarities.
+JJ and JN performed the DFT calculations.
 All authors analyzed the results and wrote the manuscript.

 \textbf{Competing interests} The authors declare no competing financial or non-financial interests.